splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/install-k8s-addon-eks.rst

 Step 4: Configure the Add-on with improved security
 ------------------------------------------------------------

-To configure the :gui-label:`Splunk Distribution of the OTel Collector` EKS Add-on, prepare a YAML file tailored to your Splunk set-up, replacing placeholder values with your specific configuration details.
+To configure the :strong:`Splunk Distribution of the OTel Collector` EKS Add-on, prepare a YAML file tailored to your Splunk set-up, replacing placeholder values with your specific configuration details.

 .. caution:: For security reasons, avoid including tokens or any sensitive data in the configuration file, as EKS Add-on configurations are exposed within the EKS web console.